junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

 This Act may be cited as the “Gulf Coast Hurricane Housing Recovery Act of 2007”.

+## § 2.
+Limitation on use of authorized amounts

+None of the amounts authorized by this Act may be used to lobby or retain a lobbyist for the purpose of influencing a Federal, State, or local governmental entity or officer.